tylerjssmith/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Tyler Smith is a data scientist with 14 years of professional experience.
-He is an expert at building data pipelines and machine learning models using Python, R, and SQL, visualizing results, and reporting actionable information to decision-makers.
+Tyler Smith is a data scientist transitioning to cybersecurity with a STEM PhD, Security+ certification, and over 7 years of experience building and operationalizing machine learning models and data pipelines.

-Tyler works at the intersection of data science and cybersecurity, including the analysis of log and telemetry data, threat intelligence, and more to detect and respond to security incidents.
-His cybersecurity certifications include CompTIA Security+.

-Tyler also combines rigorous study designs and machine learning to investigate how [environmental exposures](uploads/Smith_et_al_2022_EstimatingCausalEffects.pdf) during pregnancy and childhood can alter health and development.
-His current research focuses on air pollution during pregnancy in Canada.
-His doctoral research estimated how reductions in arsenic exposure could improve children’s health in [rural Bangladesh](https://doi.org/10.1111/ppe.12949).
+Currently, as a postdoctoral research fellow at the Icahn School of Medicine at Mount Sinai, Tyler specializes in building supervised and unsupervised learning models for complex health datasets using Python and SQL.
+Previously, at Johns Hopkins University, his PhD research included anomaly detection in high-dimensional datasets using R and SQL.
+His cybersecurity experience includes developing AI/LLM-powered security automation tools ([GitHub](https://github.com/tylerjssmith/inspector-llm-enricher)) and deploying and securing a data-driven web application on AWS ([GitHub](https://github.com/tylerjssmith/rainydaypolitics)).
+Tyler combines strong analytical capabilities with proven experience communicating technical insights to diverse audiences, making him well-positioned for cybersecurity roles requiring both technical depth and strategic communication.

 Tyler holds a PhD in Exposure Science and Environmental Epidemiology and an MPH in Epidemiology and Biostatistics, both from Johns Hopkins.
-Before the PhD, he worked in [environmental policy](https://doi.org/10.1371/journal.pone.0118138).
+Before the PhD, he worked in environmental [risk assessment](https://doi.org/10.1371/journal.pone.0118138).
 Tyler was born and raised in Seattle.